 Are home remedies or natural treatments effective for gum disease?

 There has been evidence to suggest the effectiveness of the following as treatments for gum disease:

-- Green tea has antioxidants that reduces inflammation in the body.
+- Green tea has antioxidants that reduce inflammation in the body.

 - Hydrogen peroxide helps kill bacteria when used as a mouthwash or as a gel in a custom fitted tray, but it cannot be swallowed.